Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 SELLER NOTE /SELLER FINANCING/ VENDOR TAKE BACK

 We can’t over-emphasize the importance of ensuring you understand the financial position of the business you are looking to purchase/acquire.
-If the seller's motivation is not 100% clear in initial negotiations, it may well become clearer when the company's financial position is understood - allowing you to develop the optimal financing structure.
+If the business owner seller's motivation is not 100% clear in initial negotiations, it may well become clearer when the company's financial position is understood - allowing you to develop the optimal financing structure.

-In some cases, owners may be willing to provide a ' VTB ' - aka the vendor take back.
+In some cases, owners may be willing to provide a ' VTB ' - aka the vendor takeback.
 They may often make or break the financing as long as the seller is willing to take the 2nd position to your financing and, more importantly, that your lenders don't view the VTB as more ' debt. ' Negotiations around the actual amount of the vendor take-back will often dramatically change the nature of the selling price - upward or downward.

 Seller financing, that vendor participation we are talking about, is powerful because it gives you the leverage to minimize owner equity financing if there are challenges in that area.
 Sellers are often willing to participate in some creative structuring of the ' take back. '